 - Detox from your vices.
 Alcohol, sugar, and coffee, to name a couple of common ones, can be the triggers for chronic issues like acne, migraines, and insomnia.
 Taking some time to detox before you want to be pregnant is a great way to rebalance and reset.

 - Get your hormone levels tested.
-Some women who are chronically stressed out end up becoming estrogen dominant and progesterone deficient, because of a phenomenon called “cortisol steal.”
-The solution is more exercise, a clean diet with lots of veggies, healthy fats and whole grains, and strategies for relaxation, like meditating daily.
+Some people who are chronically stressed out end up becoming estrogen dominant and progesterone deficient, because of a phenomenon called “cortisol steal.”
+The solution is more exercise, a clean diet with lots of veggies, healthy fats, and whole grains, and strategies for relaxation, like meditating daily.
 Supplements like chaste tree berry can also help improve progesterone levels.

-Even if you don’t know a functional medicine doctor to help you with the testing part, anyone can take these simple steps to rebalancing their hormones and optimizing fertility.
-It’s all about eating well, moving more, relaxing regularly, and finding happy.
+Even if you don’t know a functional medicine doctor to help you with the testing part, anyone can take these simple steps to rebalance their hormones and optimizing fertility.
+It’s all about eating well, moving more, relaxing regularly, and finding happiness.